 Order your Baileys Salted Caramel online at Total Wine!

-- Chop the speculoos very finely with your chopper.
+- Chop 1 cup Speculoos very finely with your chopper.1 cup Speculoos

 - Empty the crumbs into a sealable mixing bowl.

 - Slowly melt 1 ½ cups White chocolate with ¼ cup Heavy cream in a saucepan.1 ½ cups White chocolate, ¼ cup Heavy cream